Ruaha National Park

 The Park is named after the Great Ruaha River, which flows through the reserve, and which is home to hippos, crocodiles, turtles and fish.
 During the dry season months (mid-May to December), the river banks are crowded with large herds of elephants, buffalo and gazelle, zebra and giraffe.

 There is also a good chance of seeing lion and leopard, as well as wild dog, cheetah and hyena.
+It is estimated that the Park supports 10% of all remaining lions.

 The Park is also famous for its kudu, sable and roan antelope population, and its incredibly rich and varied birdlife (over 400 species have been recorded here).